AdeelTariq/TheMoviesApp/readme.md

 The app is built with MVP arch pattern and source code is structured with package by feature.
 RxJava2,  Dagger2, Room, Butterknife, and Retrofit are some of libraries uses.
-Lottie is used for animated icons and Glide for image loading.
+Lottie is used for animated icons, Glide for image loading and Mockito for testing.